Skip to main content

 • Vomitus

-Other than those described above, HIV cannot be transmitted by:
+HIV also cannot be transmitted by:

 • Air